-The Tutoring and Learning Center (TLC) is now hiring Barnard and Columbia students as tutors for the Fall 2021 semester.
+The Tutoring and Learning Center (TLC) is now hiring Barnard and Columbia students as tutors for the Spring 2022 semester.
 Join us!
 Make a difference in the lives of public high school students in Harlem.

 The Columbia University Tutoring and Learning Center (TLC) provides tutoring in mathematics to high school students in public schools in Harlem.
 Tutoring will be offered online and on site in our partner schools in the coming year.